The Missing Cross to Purity

 and so Christ, as I said before, has ended the Jews' priests' chambers and temple.

-And so all you who are Jews inward in the spirit,
+And so all you who are inward Jews in the spirit,

 let Christ your priest have a chamber in your temple,

-that he may cleanse your temple, and cast the rubbish out of it,
+so that he may cleanse your temple, and cast the rubbish out of it,

 which is come in by transgression,